 Hinamatsuri, also known as Girls’ Day, is a celebration that occurs annually on March 3rd in honor of girls in Japan.

-Displays of the dolls range from just one tier (tiers being calledhinadan)with the bride and groom and up to seven tiers (shichidan) and 15 dolls including attendant dolls, musician dolls, peach, cherry, and plum blossom trees, snacks, and miniature household goods such as shelves and swords that would be gifted on a wedding day.
+Displays of the dolls range from just one tier (tiers being calledhinadan) to up to seven tiers (shichidan).
+These tiers can include attendant dolls, musician dolls, peach, cherry, and plum blossom trees, snacks, and miniature household goods such as shelves and swords that would be gifted on a wedding day.

 The hina-kazari (Hina decoration) is traditionally bought for girls by their maternal grandparents before theirhinamatsuri debut, or passed down from generation to generation as an heirloom.
-Thehina-kazari is brought out from storage a few days beforehinamatsuri to be set up and decorated by mothers and their daughters and be taken down immediately the day after on March 4th.
+Thehina-kazari is brought out from storage a few days beforehinamatsuri to be set up and decorated by mothers and their daughters and are taken down immediately the day after on March 4th.
 Waiting longer to put them away, by superstition, is believed to result in late or no marriage for the girls in the future.
 However, in recent years, some homes and many festivals around Japan leave the dolls on display for a few weeks or a whole month.